MixedRealityLab/nottreal/README.md

 ## Running

-Run the code by calling `python3 nottreal.py`, with the various options accessible with `-h` option.
-Summarily:
+Run the code by calling `python3 nottreal.py`.
+There are various options you can supply at call time:

 * Logging is controlled by using the `-l` option, with the levels `WARNING`, `DEBUG`, `ERROR`, `INFO`, `CRITICAL`

+  *This option can only be set at call time.*

 * The configuration directory can be set using the `-c` option.
 A sample configuration directory is in `.cfg-dist`.
 Create a copy of this directory and use the option to specify the location.

   If you put your configuration in a directory called `cfg`, you do not need to set this option.

+  *This option can only be set at call time.*

 * NottReal can log all 'spoken' output to TSV files in a specified directory, where a file is created each time the application is run.
 Point NottReal to this directory with the `-d` option.

+  *You can enable/disable data recording and select the target directory in the Wizard menu.*

 * Multiple voices are supported and can be set using the `-v` option followed by the chosen system.
 Built in choices are `ShellCmd`, `macOS`, `activeMQ`, `cerevoice`, and `outputToLog` (most have configuration in `settings.cfg`).

-You can also choose a voice subsystem to use at runtime from the *Output → Voice subsystem menu*.
+  *You can also choose a voice subsystem to use at runtime from the Output → Voice subsystem menu.*

 * Multiple output windows are supported, although only `MVUIWindow` is implemented.
 This window  looks a bit like a Mobile VUI).
 Set this to open automatically with the `-o` option, e.g.` -oMVUIWindow`.

+  *You can show/hide this window using the options in the Output menu.*

 * Voice recognition using the `-r` option followed by the chosen library (available: `GoogleCloud`, `Witai` `Bing`, `Azure`,`Lex`,`Houndify`,`IBM`,`Tensorflow`)

+  *You can make recognition continuous or during the listening state only, and can select the desired recognition system, from the Input menu.*

 ## App layout and configuration
 Copy the contents of the `.cfg_dist` directory to a new directory (e.g. `cfg`).
 The application doesn't load configuration files from `cfg_dist`---these are only accessed if no configuration is specified.